jfrog/project-examples/openshift-examples/springboot/README.md

-# How to build spring boot project and deploy to OpenShift with JFrog Artifactory #
+# How to build and deploy spring boot applications to OpenShift with JFrog Artifactory #

-Spring-boot applications are very commonly used to develop microservices.
-It is very simple to deploy it to an OpenShift kubernetes cluster using JFrog Artifactory as a docker registry.
+It is very easy to build and deploy applications developed using Spring Boot to an OpenShift kubernetes cluster with JFrog Artifactory as Kubernetes registry.

-Spring boot application can be developed with a github repository or a local git repository.
-Developer can do continuous commits and trigger builds, but OpenShift applications can also be built on these common trigger with artifacts being deployed to artifactory as well.
-Here we lay out the step by step approach to accompish this task.

 ## Prerequisites Details